changchunn/SmartChargerCase_STM8S003/README.md

 //#define GUI_LUMOS               1//breathing light
 ```

+@par How to use it?</br>
+In order to make the program work, you must do the following:
+- Copy all source files from this example folders INC and SRC to your target disk
+- Open your toolchain EWSTM8 and create a new project add all files you copied
+-  Configure your project options:
+ - General Options -> Target -> Device: STM8S003F3 or STM8S103F3P
+ - C/C++ Compiler -> Preprocessor -> Additional include dirctories: $PROJ_DIR$\INC
+ - C/C++ Compiler -> Preprocessor -> Defined symbol: STM8S003 or STM8S103
+ - Debugger -> Setup -> Driver: ST-Link
+- Rebuild all files and load your image into target memory
+- Run the example

 @par HINT</br>
 - Before using TIM1_CH3 and TIM1_CH4 you have to configure option bytes in order
   to enable alternate function.</br>
 - To do so</br>
   - With EWSTM8 (menu: ST-Link -> Option bytes -> AFR0 = Alternate Active)

+@notes
+- STM8S Standard Peripheral Library: STM8S_StdPeriph_Driver V2.3.0
+- IAR Embedded Workbench for STM8 IDE (EWSTM8)
+ - Version 3.10.4